Goldferret/MEDAL-LAB/README.md

-# MADSCI-LAB
+# MEDAL-LAB

 **Autonomous laboratory framework for orchestrating robots, AI agents, and resources through intelligent workflows with comprehensive tracking and experimental coordination.**

-MADSCI-LAB is a practical implementation of the MADSci framework designed for autonomous scientific experimentation using physical robotics hardware.
+MEDAL-LAB is a practical implementation of the MADSci framework designed for autonomous scientific experimentation using physical robotics hardware.
 This repository provides a complete working example of autonomous laboratory automation with DOFBOT Pro robotic arms, integrated camera systems, and intelligent workflow orchestration.

 ## 🤖 Hardware Requirements